The Importance of Being an Effective Leader

 It’s that simple but you’d be surprised at how many companies and or leaders take on feedback and don’t do anything with it – it’s just business as usual the next day.

-New ideas can be collected at any time of a project or through the year so it may pay to set time aside specifically for an exercise which allows your team to express their ideas (either openly or privately).
+New ideas can be collected at any time of a project or throughout the year so it may pay to set time aside specifically for an exercise that allows your team to express their ideas (either openly or privately).

 10. Stay Relevant

 This is one of the most important leadership traits and encompasses what’s relevant for the business, but also what’s relevant for as a person as well as your leadership skills.